LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Integrate RouterKeygen algorithms
 - Add manual language change
 - Fix known minor bugs
-- Fix the message that the application is intended for older versions of Android (Too much to redo)
+- Fix the message that the application is intended for older versions of Android (Too much to redo...)